jaedolph/network/README.md

   * `system-ca-certs`

-    If set to `True`, NetworkManager will use the system's trusted ca certificates to verify. the EAP server.
+    If set to `True`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.

 Examples of Options
 -------------------